Palks-Studio/invoice-receipt/README.md

 Add-on for the Factur-X EN16931 batch invoicing service.
 The batch generation engine is available in the [automation_finance](https://github.com/PalksDev/automation_finance) repository.

 Password-protected web interface to stamp PDF invoices as "PAID" — one at a time or in bulk, with a client-structured ZIP export.

+This tool is designed to be deployed directly
+within the client's environment.

+It allows a payment confirmation stamp to be applied
+to existing PDF invoices and prepares them
+for submission to the batch invoicing service.

 ---